-- Oversee the implementation of a major donor stewardship strategy that enables major gift partners to realize and outstanding experience through their charitable investment of time, advocacy, and financial support.
+- Oversee the implementation of a major donor stewardship strategy that enables major gift partners to realize an outstanding experience through their charitable investment of time, advocacy, and financial support.

-- Partner with the Executive Director and College Track’s Vice President of Development to partner with Local Advisory Donors and members of the National Board of Directors to increase major gift opportunities.
+- Partner with the Executive Director and College Track’s Vice President of Development to work with members of the National Board of Directors to increase major gift opportunities.